WiilliamZou/hackerRankCode/_posts/2015-05-26-fenwickTreeNote.md

 Third iteration | tIdx is 12; tree[12] is greater than 9 (there is no way to overlap interval 1-8, in this example, with some further intervals, because only interval 1-16 can overlap); half bitMask and continue
 Forth iteration	| tIdx is 10; tree[10] is less than 9, so we should update values; half bitMask and continue
 Fifth iteration	| tIdx is 11; tree[11] is equal to 2; return index (tIdx)

+## 2-D Binary Indexed Tree
+一个例题如下：

+>BIT can be used as a multi-dimensional data structure.
+Suppose you have a plane with dots (with non-negative coordinates).
+You make three queries:   1. setdotat(x,y)   2. remove dot from (x , y)   3. count number of dots in rectangle (0 , 0), (x , y) – where (0 , 0) if down-left corner, (x , y) is up-right corner and sides are parallel to x-axis and y-axis.